Main container

 Disease registries aim to investigate the natural history of a specific condition (or of small groups of diseases) in order to increase knowledge and understanding in an area lacking reliable and solid information.
 These registries are therefore intended for epidemiological and natural history studies, but also for other research activities such as, for example, studies intended to correlate genetic background and clinical signs.

-In addition, disease registries aim to contribute to the creation of a broad dataset of patients with mulitple final objectives, like:
+In addition, disease registries aim to contribute to the creation of a broad set of patients’ data with mulitple final objectives, like:

 • to raise awareness of the investigated disease